fmrtl73/pxdocs/content/install-with-other/dcos/operate-and-maintain/going-production-with-dcos.md

 #### Selecting drives for an installation

 * Storage can be provided to Portworx explicitly by passing in a list of block devices. `lsblk -a` will display a list of devices on the system.
 This is accomplished by the '-s' flag as a runtime parameter.
-It can also be provided implicity by passing in the '-a' flag.
+It can also be provided implicitly by passing in the '-a' flag.
 In this mode, Portworx will pick up all the available drives that are not in use.
 When combined with '-f', Portworx will pick up drives even if they have a filesystem on them (mounted drives are still excluded).
 Note that not all nodes need to contribute storage; a node can operate in the storageless mode with the '-z' switch.
 Refer to [scheduler guides](./) for specifics for your scheduler.

 * HW RAID - If there are many drives in a server and drive failure tolerance is required per server, enable HW RAID (if available) and give the block device from a HW RAID volume for Portworx to manage.